Honors Student Profiles

 Sean has found the Honors Commons, a special lounge set aside for members of the Honors Program, to be a valuable resource when he needed a quiet place to get work done or just wanted to pass the time with other Honors Program students between classes.

-After St. John’s, Sean hopes to continue his education by earning an advanced degree in either political science or law.
+After St. John’s, Sean hopes to continue his service to the community by becoming a New York City firefighter.
 No matter what lies ahead for him, Sean is confident that the honors program has been and will continue to be of major importance in his academic and personal development.

 Wesley Martinez, hailing from Southern California, was intrigued by the idea of studying in New York.
 After consulting with several teachers from his high school, Chaminade College Prep, he applied to St. John’s, was accepted with a generous scholarship, and was offered a place in its honors program.
 The combination of a scholarship, the benefits of the University Honors Program, and the chance to spend his college years in New York City quickly sealed the deal for him.